Marleintje/HTML-CSS-Basics-course/README.md

 - Employees can solve basic HTML issues by themselves;
 - Employees know the optimum way of using the CMS:
     - Check correct usage of tags;
-    - How to copy-paste materials and them modify them in a clean way;
+    - How to copy-paste materials and modify them in a clean way;
     - Stick to the HTML basics and leave most enhancing features (e.g. applying colors and spacing) to us;

 ## Requirements for employees who take the course